 If you pay by Direct Debit, you should receive confirmation from GoCardless (our Direct Debit provider) that you have paid the first instalment of your registration fees (£45).

 If you pay by card, you should receive an email from GOV.UK Pay that your payment was successful.
 We will also send a message to your online account inbox to confirm successful payment.

 If you have not received either of these, please contact us so we can provide you with a receipt of payment.

-We are not able to reduce your registration fee due to maternity or paternity leave.
+We are not able to reduce your registration fee due to maternity, paternity, parental or adoption leave.
 To renew your registration, you must pay the full amount.
-Alternatively, you can request to leave the register while you are on maternity or paternity leave.
+Alternatively, you can request to leave the register while you are on maternity, paternity, parental or adoption leave.
 It does not cost anything to leave the register, but there are fees associated with returning to the register.